ISET/isetcam/README.md

 # ISETCam

-Image systems engineering toolbox for cameras.
-This is the core repository including many basic routines that are used by other ISET repositories.
-This repository is necessary to run ISETBio.
-It is already necessary for ISET3D, ISETAuto, ISETLens, and others.
+Image systems engineering toolbox (ISET) for cameras (Cam).
+ISETCam is the base repository.
+It includes the basic routines that are used by other ISET repositories to represent scenes, optics, fundamental calculations for energy, quanta, color, and software utilities.
+This repository is necessary to run ISETBio and most other ISET repositories (e.g., ISET3D, ISETAuto, ISETLens).

 Please see the [ISETCam wiki page](https://github.com/iset/isetcam/wiki) for more information.